 Notes:

-- With the approval from the Department Chair, double majors can "double count" up to two courses from their second major as public relations electives.
+- Under special circumstances, and with the approval from the Department Chair, double majors may "double count" up to two courses from their second major as public relations electives.
 Some second major and minor programs may also choose to "double count" public relations courses to satisfy the second major or minor requirements.
 Students should consult those second major or minor chairs for approval.

 - Internships (COMM 4980) may be counted toward the major only once.
 Although two internships can be completed for academic credit (up to 6 credits), only 3 credits will count toward the Public Relations major.